dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/bigquery-profile.md

 accounts) to do the same.
 More information on this scenario is available [here](https://cloud.google.com/iam/docs/understanding-service-accounts#directly_impersonating_a_service_account).

-Once you've granted the appropriate permissions.
-You'll need to enable the [IAM Service Account Credentials API](https://console.cloud.google.com/apis/library/iamcredentials.googleapis.com).
+Once you've granted the appropriate permissions, you'll need to enable the [IAM Service Account Credentials API](https://console.cloud.google.com/apis/library/iamcredentials.googleapis.com).
 Then, just add the `impersonate_service_account` option to your BigQuery profile configuration: